wallarm/product-documentation/docs/latest/waf-installation/nginx/dynamic-module.md

             sudo yum install nginx
             ```

-* Compilation of the source code from the `stable` branch of the [NGINX repository](https://hg.nginx.org/pkg-oss/branches) and installation with the same options
+* Compilation of the source code from the `stable` branch of the [NGINX repository](https://hg.nginx.org/pkg-oss/branches) and installation with the same options.

+    !!! info "NGINX for AlmaLinux or Rocky Linux"
+        This is the only option to install NGINX on AlmaLinux or Rocky Linux.

 More detailed information about installation is available in the [official NGINX documentation](https://www.nginx.com/resources/admin-guide/installing-nginx-open-source/).